vandomej/Crogue/README.md

 # crogue
-CASS Rogue, or crogue, is a multiplayer roguelike developed OSU-CASS empolyees.
+CASS Rogue, or crogue, is a multiplayer roguelike developed by OSU-CASS empolyees.

 ## Building
 ```